TanishqDsharma/Sovrython-Research-Repo/README.md

-<center><h1>Research: Increasing TVL on Sovryn<h1></center>
+<div align="center"><h1>Research: Increasing TVL on Sovryn<h1></div>

-#Index:
+# Index:
    1) What is TVL?
    2) How to calculate TVL?
    3) DEFI product categories
    4) Why Investors Lock their Assets into a protocol ?
    5) What will cause TVL to go up on Sovryn?
       * Yield Farming
       * Lending
       * How lending and yield farming will cause to tvl to go up on sovryn?
       * Stablecoins
       * How Stablecoins will cause TVL to go up on Sovryn?